A Teacher’s Guide to Setting an Exam Question Paper

 What is the Process of Setting a Good Question Paper?

 An exam paper should be set with the intent to enhance students’ learning outcomes by testing their knowledge effectively.
 A common mistake that some teachers make is that they set high-stakes question papers that greatly challenge students’ comprehension of topics.
 This could demotivate students and create undue academic pressure.
-What teachers should aim to do instead is design a versatile question paper that has a balance of both simple and complex topics.
+What teachers should aim to do instead is design a versatile question paper that has a balance of both simple and complex topics, ensuring that when they set exam question papers, they consider the overall impact on students’ learning experience.

 Let’s go through the process that can help you set a good question paper: